kubernetes/kubernetes/docs/getting-started-guides/mesos-docker.md

 #### Docker Machine Config (Mac)

-If on a mac using docker-machine, the following steps will make the docker IPs (in the virtualbox VM) reachable from the host machine (mac).
+If on a mac using docker-machine, the following steps will make the docker IPs (in the virtualbox/vmware VM) reachable from the host machine (mac).

 1. Create VM